-Until these rules come before the Supreme Court for change through the rule change process, the following temporary rule is adopted for e filing in county court.
+Until these rules come before the Supreme Court for change through the rule change process, the following temporary rule is adopted for e-filing in county court.

-(a) Definitions:
+1. Definitions:

-(a (1) Document: A pleading, motion, writing or other paper filed or served under the E-System.

-(b (2) E-Filing/Service System: The E-Filing/Service System ("service system ("E-System")") approved by the Colorado Supreme Court for filing and service of documents via the Internet through the Court-authorized E-System provider.

-(c (3) Electronic Filing: Electronic filing ("E-Filing")") is the transmission of documents to the clerk of the court, and from the court, via the E-System.

-(d (4) Electronic Service: Electronic service ("("E-Service")") is the transmission of documents to any party in a case via the E-System.
-Parties who have subscribed to the E-System have agreed to receive service, other than service of a summons, via the E-System.

-(e (5) E-System Provider: The E-Service/E-Filing System Provider system provider authorized by the Colorado Supreme Court.

-(f (6) S/ Name: A symbol representing the signature of the person whose name follows the "S/" on the electronically or otherwise signed form of the E-Filed or E-Served document.

-2. (b) Types of Cases Applicable: E-Filing and E-Service are permissive in county courts in Colorado for civil suits asking for money damages, and FED case types may be used for all cases filed pursuant to § 13-40-101 et seq., but in county court as the service becomes available.
-The availability of the E-System will be determined by the Colorado Supreme Court and announced through its website: http:www.courts.state.co.us/supct.htm and through published directives.
-E-Filing and E-Service may be mandated pursuant to Subsection 14Section (o) of this Practice-StandardRule 305.5.
+- (a) Document: A pleading, motion, writing or other paper filed or served under the E-System. - (b) E-Filing/Service System: The E-Filing/Service System ("E-System") approved by the Colorado Supreme Court for filing and service of documents via the Internet through the Court-authorized E-System provider. - (c) Electronic Filing: Electronic filing ("E-Filing") is the transmission of documents to the clerk of the court, and from the court, via the E-System. - (d) Electronic Service: Electronic service ("E-Service") is the transmission of documents to any party in a case via the E-System.
+Parties who have subscribed to the E-System have agreed to receive service, other than service of a summons, via the E-System. - (e) E-System Provider: The E-Service/E-Filing System Provider authorized by the Colorado Supreme Court. - (f) S/ Name: A symbol representing the signature of the person whose name follows the "S/" on the electronically or otherwise signed form of the E-Filed or E-Served document. - 2.
+Types of Cases Applicable: E-Filing and E-Service are permissive in county courts in Colorado for civil suits asking for money damages, and FED case types filed pursuant to § 13-40-101 et seq., but may be mandated pursuant to Subsection 14 of this Practice Standard.

-3. (c) To Whom Applicable:
+3. To Whom Applicable:

-(a (1) Attorneys licensed to practice law in Colorado may register to use the E-System.
-Any attorney so registered may enter an appearance pursuant to Rule C.R.C.P.
-121, Section 1-1, through E-Filing.
-In districts where Where E-Filing is mandated pursuant to Subsection 14Section (o) of this Practice StandardRule 305.5, attorneys must register and use the E-System.
+(a) Attorneys licensed to practice law in Colorado may register to use the E-System.
+Any attorney so registered may enter an appearance pursuant to Rule 121, Section 1-1, through E-Filing.
+In districts where E-Filing is mandated pursuant to Subsection 14 of this Practice Standard, attorneys must register and use the E-System.